 Pascuan is the Austronesian, Central-Eastern Malayo-Polynesian language of the natives of Easter Island, which count about 6,000 people, half of them are from the island, and almost all of them live in Hanga Roa.

 There are barely 800 speakers who will be able to understand this translation.
 It is to say if this Polynesian language of the East is in real danger.

-The rongo-rongo is not the normal writing of pascuan, but I am amused to write it like this, to talk about this system of glyphs discovered on Easter Island in the 19th century.
+Rongo-Rongo is not the normal writing of Pascuense, but I am amused to write it like this, to talk about this system of glyphs discovered on Easter Island in the 19th century.